ibm-cloud-docs/vpc/vpe-supported-services.md

 copyright:
   years: 2020, 2024
-lastupdated: "2024-02-22"
+lastupdated: "2024-02-13"

-keywords: virtual private endpoints, endpoint gateway, VPE
+keywords: virtual private endpoints, endpoint gateway, VPE services
 subcollection: vpc

 ---

 {{site.data.keyword.attribute-definition-list}}

-# VPE-enabled services
+# Connecting to a service
 {: #vpe-supported-services}

+You can create a Virtual Private Endpoint (VPE) gateway to connect to an IBM Cloud service, or an IBM service or third-party application (Private Path beta) that is hosted outside of IBM Cloud.

+The beta release of IBM Cloud Private Path services is only available to allowlisted users.
+Contact your IBM Support representative if you are interested in getting early access to this beta offering.
+{: beta}

+Here are your two choices:

+* **IBM Cloud service**

+   Select this option to connect to an IBM Cloud service.
+When configuring a VPE gateway, you are shown a customized list of common services and any services that were provisioned with your account.
+See [VPE-enabled services](/docs/vpc?topic=vpc-request-connection-to-service#vpe-supported-services) for a complete list of IBM Cloud services that are enabled for VPE gateway connectivity.

+* **Non-IBM Cloud service** (Private Path beta only)

+   Select this option if you received connection information from a provider of a service or application that includes a cloud resource name (CRN) to a Private Path service.
+A Private Path service is what your provider sets up to create a connection to their service or application over the IBM Cloud private network.

+   After you create a VPE gateway, a connection request is sent for review to the provider of the service that you are trying to connect to.
+Keep in mind that your account ID is shared in this request.
+To track the progress of your request, go to the [Virtual private endpoint gateways for VPC](/vpc-ext/network/endpointGateways){: external} dashboard to view the status of your request.
+The status of your VPE gateway remains `Pending` until your connection request is either accepted (`Stable`) or rejected (`Failed`).

+   If you have any questions, contact your service provider.

+## VPE-enabled services
+{: #vpe-enabled-supported-services}

 The following IBM Cloud services are enabled for Virtual Private Endpoints (VPE) gateway connectivity.
 {: shortdesc}

-When configuring a VPE gateway, you are shown a customized list of common services and any services that were provisioned with your account.
-{: note}

 * {{site.data.keyword.appconfig_short}} ([Endpoint URLs](/apidocs/app-configuration#endpoint-url))
 * Catalog Management ([Endpoint URLs](/apidocs/resource-catalog/private-catalog#endpoint-url))